PencilVoid/neocities-pencilvoid/site/_gallery_items/superrune.md

 date: 2022-10-30T00:00:00.000Z
 thumbnail-alt-text: >-
   Thumbnail for gallery item "superrune.png".
 It depicts a closeup of Kris Dreemurr in pixel art style.
-caption: >-
-  This one is probably the longest I've ever spent on an artwork.
-I finished it around a month after I started it. (just in time for Halloween!)
-The Spamton Sweepstakes were a whole lot of fun.
-(If you asked me directly I'd probably say I don't care that much about Deltarune or RPGs in general, but the truth is I'm so excited for chapters 3-5.)
 pixelated-thumbnail: true
 images:
   - img1: